 Diet

-Like many sea snakes and land snakes, the olive sea snake is a carnivorous creature.
-They hunt and feed on crustaceans, fish, and other marine species.
-They typically will search inside crevices and holes in reefs for potential food.
+Like many sea and land snakes, the olive sea snake is carnivorous.
+It hunts and feeds on crustaceans, crabs, fish, fish eggs, eels, and other marine species.
+It typically searches inside crevices and holes in reefs for potential food.

 Reproduction